michalchrul/unity3dGame/README.md

   - A dynamic light source of a headlamp (spotlight) was attached to the character's forehead in order to help the player to find the collectable item.

   Default lights in Unity (realtime):
-  - Default lighting was placed in the game.
+  - Default lighting was placed in the scene.

   Bump/Normal maps:
   - A real-world graffiti wall was 3D scanned and imported into the scene with an additional normal map for surface's roughness.